'I'm just praying that I make it home to my child': Pregnant woman fears train after beaten, robbed on CTA Red Line

 RELATED: 2 beaten, robbed outside Red Line station in Loop Sunday, another man beaten and robbed earlier in day: police

-Over the past year, over 1,300 crimes were reported on the Red Line.
-That's a nearly 12 percent increase from last year.
+Over the past year, over 1,300 crimes were reported on the Red Line, a nearly 12 percent increase from last year.

 'I'm just praying that I make it home to my child': Pregnant woman fears train after beaten, robbed on CTA Red Line